Multi-Disciplinary Writer, Artist,

 The Philadelphia High School for Girls

-Creator, Producer and Host, May 2014 to present, “On the Ground: Voices of Resistance from the Nation’s Capital,” a nationally syndicated weekly news magazine on WPFW-FM Pacifica Radio, Washington, DC.
+Creator, Producer and Host, May 2014 to present, “On the Ground: Voices of Resistance from the Nation’s Capital,” an award-winning, nationally syndicated weekly news magazine on podcast, website and 25 stations on the Pacifica Network, including WPFW, 89.3 FM in Washington, DC. and WBAI, 99.5 FM in New York.

 Creator and Manager of Independent Media, March 2000 to present.
-I have created pioneering and award-winning content for Black critical voices on arts, media and politics.
-Projects include SeeingBlack.com, the Pacifica radio show “On the Ground” and content supplied to BET.com, National Public Radio, Heart and Soul magazine, Huffington Post, Service Employees International Union, universities and other not-for-profit organizations.
+I have created pioneering and award-winning content for critical voices on arts, media and politics.
+Projects include the Pacifica radio show “On the Ground,” the website SeeingBlack.com and content supplied to BET.com, National Public Radio, Heart and Soul magazine, Huffington Post, Service Employees International Union, universities and other not-for-profit organizations.
 Experienced working with advertisers, grant-writing, content contributors, various CMS, website redesign, HTML and CSS, social media, digital strategies, as well as Photoshop, InDesign, Audition and Premiere software programs.

 Co-Host, Co-Producer, “What’s at Stake,” a weekly news magazine on WPFW-FM Pacifica Radio, Washington, DC, March 2010 to 2013.
 Included reporting segment ideas, booking interviews, editing audio, contributing to the script, on-air interviews and reviews.
 Subjects included the economy and jobs, criminal justice, environment, science, technology, culture and world affairs.
 Also, 2011-2012, producer and host of the Wednesday edition of WPFW’s “Community Comment” producer for other shows at WPFW since 2001.